 Each of these distribution centers is a massive operation.
 Staff and volunteers take care of the logistics and organization, transporting and organizing bags of food to make them ready for distribution.
-Security personnel scan the crowds for suspicious people that might be associated with Boko Haram who are known to infiltrate sites like these to cause even further destruction.
+Security personnel scan the crowds for suspicious people that might be associated with an extremist group that is located primarily in Northern Nigeria More who are known to infiltrate sites like these to cause even further destruction.

 But the challenge is not only from outside.
 Despite being assured there is enough for everyone present, people often become paranoid that the rations will run out and they will be left empty handed.
 The doubts are contagious and regularly lead to pushing and shoving.

 But thankfully the wait does not last forever and Rhoda eventually finds herself at the front of the queue to receive her family’s share.
 The emotions of this situation are so intense that words get stuck in her throat.
 But gratitude is written over her face as she signs for the food with tears running down her cheeks.
 She hugs the nearest worker warmly and then accompanies the young volunteer who offered to drag the heavy load they put on a cart through the dusty streets to her home.